afcarl/introduction-to-nhw/slides.md

 --

-(but tell that to the Seattle weather)
+(hoping the Seattle weather complies)

 --